GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       Median Absolute Deviation, used as a form of standard deviation for the geomedians.

    MODIS
-      Moderate Resolution Imaging Spectroradiometer, satellite from NASA that has publicly available Earth Observation Data
+      Moderate Resolution Imaging Spectroradiometer, a sensor on board NASA's Terra and Aqua satellites that collects publicly available low resolution Earth observation data every one to two days.

    NASA
       National Aeronautics and Space Administration (United States)